Ask about the wife: The student completely upsets Laschet – “That hurts me”

 Update from September 16, 11:10 a.m .: Armin Laschet is confronted with some provocative questions in the ARD “Wahlarena”.
 When it comes to the Union’s candidacy for chancellor, the CDU man * becomes serious (see link).

-Update from September 15, 9:30 p.m.: That was it with Armin Laschet in the ARD election arena!
+Update from September 15, 9:30 p.m.: That was it with CDU boss Armin Laschet * in the ARD election arena!
 Thank you for reading along and we wish you a nice day!

 ARD election arena: Federal election 2021 – student brings CDU man Armin Laschet out of the concept